-1) Initially it is required to get a dongle FirmCode from CodeMeter.
-This is a service provided by CodeMeter and handled between the developer and CodeMeter.
-CodeMeter will issue you a dongle FirmCode once you have an account setup with them.
+1) Initially it is required to get a Firm Security Box (FSB) dongle and FirmCode from CodeMeter.
+This is a service/product provided by CodeMeter and handled between the developer and CodeMeter.
+CodeMeter will issue you an FSB and FirmCode once you have an account setup with them.

 2) Once you have a FirmCode, you can then setup a dongle with your unique FirmCode and create any number of ProductCodes.
 These can be used for different products, components, or features you wish to associate with the ProductCodes.
 All dongle setup is handled by the CodeMeter License Editor which is part of the CodeMeter Development Kit.

 3) You can now create 2 types of dongle

 - Developer Dongle - This dongle allows access and editing of the private component and is for the author(s) of the component.
 To create this you must set the FirmCode, the ProductCode and additionally set FeatureMap = 1 on that ProductCode.
 This developer dongle is also required to setup the dongle privacy on the component, in otherwords to 'lock' it.

 - License Dongle - This dongle allows for the component to run in TouchDesigner or TouchPlayer when it is plugged in.
 However, it still blocks access to the contents of a component so the networks are private.
 To create this you must set the FirmCode and the ProductCode only.